Rickenella fibula

-Rickenella fibula or Omphalina fibula, and commonly known as the orange moss navel is a species of fungus belonging to the genus Rickenella.
+Rickenella fibula (synonym Omphalina fibula), commonly known as the orange moss navel is a species of fungus belonging to the family Repetobasidiaceae.

+Description

 The fruit body is orange to yellow and occurs among moss, which is why it is sometimes called moss sentinel.
 The cap is quite small, with a diameter usually less than 1 cm.
 The stipe is relatively long, about 1.5-4.5 cm.
 It has little odor or taste, and is regarded as nonpoisonous.
 The spore print is white.

 Similar species

 According to molecular analysis, the species is more closely related to certain polypores and crust fungi than other gilled mushrooms.
 A similar species is Rickenella swartzii.

 It may resemble its relative Loreleia marchantiae as well as Mycena acicula and Entoloma unicolor.
 The stems of Xeromphalina are darker.